 EDRO III Out Of Freetown

 She is EDRO III registered in Freetown.
-She ran hard aground near Paphos.
+She ran hard aground west of Paphos.
 Engine failure during heavy seas is the likely cause.
 High winds did not help.
 There is still one man on board.
 An ancient rust bucket flying a flag of convenience means corner cutting, bodging, lack of maintenance.
 The rest follows.

 Name: Edro III